 The Social Market Foundation is hosting a series of debates that aims to scrutinise and evaluate each party manifesto.

-The first of these events will focus on the Conservative Party’s commitments, please join us for a fun and informal lunchtime debate.
+The final of these events will focus on the manifesto commitments from UKIP, the SNP and the Liberal Democrats, please join us for a fun and informal lunchtime debate.

 Date and time:

 Social Market Foundation 11 Tufton Street, London, SW1P 3QB

 Sunder Katwala, Director, British Future

 Katie Waring, former Special Adviser to Vince Cable, the Business Secretary

 Chair: Emran Mian, Director of the Social Market Foundation